 Cleveland Clinic Laboratories offers comprehensive, expert consultative services for the evaluation of lymphoproliferative disorders.
-A full range of ancillary techniques (flow cytometric immunophenotyping, immunohistochemistry, and molecular diagnostics) is available.

-- Flow Cytometric Immunophenotyping with Histopathologic Evaluation
+Flow Cytometric Immunophenotyping with Histopathologic Evaluation

 Clients may send fresh tissue in tissue culture medium for flow cytometric immunophenotyping.
 When routinely processed tissue is available, histologic slides and paraffin blocks are forwarded for evaluation and diagnosis.

-- Histopathologic Evaluation, Paraffin-Embedded Tissues
+Histopathologic Evaluation, Paraffin-Embedded Tissues

 Specimens (slides and tissue blocks) may be sent for diagnostic consultation.
-Ancillary studies will be performed if required.
+Ancillary studies, such as immunohistochemistry and molecular diagnostics, will be performed if required.

 Specimens may be sent fresh in tissue culture medium for flow cytometric immunophenotyping with interpretation by a staff hematopathologist.